 While Huskies do not bark a lot, they are very vocal.
 They express themselves by whining, moaning and especially howling.
 They’re great at communicating with their owners and if something isn’t right, they’ll be sure to let you know.

 As you build your relationship with your Husky, you’ll learn that he has a range of different vocalizations.
-You’ll also begin to link specific vocalizations with specific triggers.
+You’ll also begin to link specific vocalizations with triggers.
 Over time, you’ll be able to recognize that your Husky is howling or whining to signify a threat.

 Training Huskies to be Watchdogs

-A good watchdog will bark (or howl in the Husky’s case) when they perceive danger, but will also be intelligent enough to distinguish between possible threats and harmless visitors.
+A good watchdog will bark (or even howl in the Husky’s case) when they perceive danger, but will also be intelligent enough to distinguish between possible threats and harmless visitors.

 The best watchdogs should also be somewhat trainable so that an owner can get them to quieten down if there’s no real threat.
 Fortunately, it’s much easier to train a Husky to be a watchdog than a guard dog.